Updated: Apr 21

 Even "At-Will" Employees Can Be Fired For Illegal Reasons

-Wrongful termination owing to discrimination or perhaps a worker reporting discrimination and harassment in the workplace is illegal in California.
-A Wrongful Termination Lawyer put in contact with you through a California Bar Association Certified Attorney Referral Service can help.
+Under California Employment Law, Wrongful termination owing to discrimination or perhaps a worker reporting discrimination and harassment in the workplace is illegal in California.
+An Employment Lawyer in Los Angeles put in contact with you through a California Bar Association Certified Attorney Referral Service can help.

 California is an "at-will" employment state, which implies that employers have the right to fire employees for any reason.
 Employers in California, on the other hand, are prohibited from firing employees based on legally protected rights, such as age (over 40), handicap, gender, religion, race, or sexual orientation.
 Employers also cannot fire employees in retribution for reporting workplace discrimination, harassment, or illegal activity or for cooperating in workplace investigations.
 Wrongful termination is unlawful in California, and employees are protected by the law.
 Employees are protected by state and federal laws, which encourage them to report discrimination and harassment without fear of being dismissed.

 You might have a legal claim if you were fired or otherwise subjected to retribution because you reported illegal discrimination, harassment, wage or overtime pay violations, or involvement in the Armed Forces.
 Workers in California cannot be dismissed for requesting leave under the Family and Medical Leave Act or the California Family Rights Act, for asking for reasonable accommodations under the Americans with Disabilities Act, or for reporting criminal or financial misconduct by their company.
 Even if you are an "at-will" employee, you may have a claim for wrongful termination in California.